-The Laugavegur trail is undoubtedly the most scenic hiking trail on Earth.
+The Laugavegur trail is undoubtedly one of the most scenic hiking trails on Earth.
 Its’ snow capped mountains, beautifully coloured volcanos, jacuzzi like natural hot springs, barren deserts, and glacial carved valleys make it a geologic landscape like no where else.
 The trek itself is a relatively short distance.
 If going north to south (Landmannalaugar to Thórsmörk), you will cover 55km.
 From Thórsmörk, there’s an optional 25km extension to Skógar, which I highly recommend doing.

 Every single year the wild Icelandic landscape is changing.
 Travellers’ impact on the environment is increasing with every visit.
 Iceland is an extremely fragile place.
 An inch of moss can take over a lava field can take over a hundred years to grow back.
 It’s everyone’s responsibility to take of care of this incredible place.
 Take out everything you bring in.
 Stay on the main trail and don’t wander off, creating more tails and eventually defacing this spectacular area.